W. H. Brock and Associates, Ltd.

 This page was first posted in October 2017, when BTC was around $6,000, and ETH $300.
 It was a simpler time.

-As I write in mid-February 2024, BTC is hovering around $52,000.
-There is no legal way for a US citizen or permanent resident to escape cryptocurrency taxation, but good planning and good execution can keep your income tax liability to an absolute minimum while adhering to the Internal Revenue Code.
-But cryptocurrency law is emergent law.: a good-faith taxpayer and a good-faith IRS auditor may not always see eye-to-eye on the proper interpretation of the law.
+There is no legal way for a US citizen or permanent resident to avoid cryptocurrency taxation, but good planning and good execution can help you lawfully minimize your income tax liability.
+But cryptocurrency law is emergent law: a good-faith taxpayer and a good-faith IRS auditor may not always see eye-to-eye on the proper interpretation of the law.
 You need tax professionals who have wrestled with various crypto tax issues on many occasions.

 Here's what we know now, based on the IRS's limited guidance on cryptocurrency.
 (This is an informal introduction.)